bluxmit/alnoda-workspaces/workspaces/base-workspace/README.md

 # Base-workspace

-Base-Workspace - is an attemp to use docker as a light-weight Virtual Machine with batteries included, which is intended to be used entirely through WEB-based interfaces - its own WEB-UI, WEB-based terminal, filebrowser, visual scheduler and other applications.
+Base-Workspace - is an attempt to use docker as a lightweight Virtual Machine "with batteries included".
+It can be used on laptop, PC or on a server in cloud via WEB-based interfaces.
+It has its own UI, browser-based based terminal, file browser, visual job scheduler, and other applications.
+It can be launched on a remote server over HTTPS with authentication.

 #### Try it out